Natalia Cruz: Biography

 Natalia then started as New York correspondent for "En Vivo y Directo", on TeleFutura.
 Only two months later, she was brought to "Primer Impacto" on Univision Network.
 She won the NY Latin Award for Best National Correspondent in 2008.

 Natalia transferred to Miami in 2010 and has continued as a correspondent.
 Cruz often sits in as news anchor for shows at Univision, such as "Primer Impacto", "Despierta América", "Al Punto" and "Desayuno Alegre".
 She also briefs on "Noticiero Univision". and "Noticias Al Minuto" on TeleFutura.

 In July 2011, Cruz was promoted to Anchor for Primer Impacto Extra, broadcast on the weekends at 5 pm / 4 pm center; replacing Weekend Anchor Satcha Pretto who left the program to become the new News Anchor for Despierta America instead of Neida Sandoval.

 In 2012, Natalia hosted "Es el momento" Special "Primeros pasos hacia el éxito", Highlighting the Importance of Early Childhood Education; recorded at The White House featured artist Shakira and U.S. Secretary of Education Arne Duncan among other experts.
 In March 2013 she conducted from the studios, Univision's first time ever live broadcast of Easter Mass from Vatican City celebrated by Pope Francis.

 In July 2016, she was appointed anchor for the TV show "Lo Mejor de Primer Impacto", Sundays at 5 pm / 4 pm Center on Univision.
 She continued at Univision until May 2018, after 12 years with the network.

-Starting in December 2018 is the news anchor for “Mega News- Edición de la Tarde” at 5:30pm (EST) / 2:30pm (PST) on Mega TV in addition to host and executive producer of the Hispanic Real Estate TV show "Esta Es Tu Casa" on weekends at Mega TV.
+Starting in December 2018 is the news anchor for "Mega News- Edición de la Tarde" at 5:30 pm (EST) / 2:30 pm (PST) on Mega TV in addition to host and executive producer of the Hispanic Real Estate TV show "Esta Es Tu Casa" on weekends at Mega TV.
 The schedule for MegaNews with Natalia Cruz was expanded to an hour, starting at 5 pm (EST) / 2 pm (PST) since April 29, 2019.